Variance-Reduced Gradient Estimator for Nonconvex Zeroth-Order Distributed Optimization: Convergence Results

-\begin{remark} The convergence rate of Algorithm 1 under Assumption 1 is $\mathcal{O}(\frac{1}{k})$, which aligns with the rate achieved for distributed nonconvex optimization with gradient tracking using first-order information~\cite{scutari2019distributed}.
-In addition, each iteration of VR-GE requires $4 + 2dp$ function value queries on average.
-As long as $p<1-\frac{2}{d}$, the averaged sampling number for VR-GE is less then that for the $2d$-point gradient estimator. \end{remark}
+Theorem~\ref{theorem1} shows that the convergence rate of Algorithm 1 under Assumption 1 is $\mathcal{O}(\frac{1}{k})$, which aligns with the rate achieved for distributed nonconvex optimization with gradient tracking using first-order information~\cite{scutari2019distributed}.
+In addition, each iteration of VR-GE requires $4 + (2d-4)p$ function value queries on average.
+As long as $p<1$, the averaged sampling number for VR-GE is less than that for the $2d$-point estimator.

-\begin{remark} Assuming $p \propto \frac{1}{d}$ and that all agents start from the same initial point, the convergence rate becomes $\mathcal{O}\big(d^{\frac{5}{2}}/m\big)$ with respect to the number of function value queries $m$, which can be justified by simple algebraic calculation.
-Although this rate is not as favorable as the $\mathcal{O}(d/m)$ rate of GT-$2d$ in terms of the dependence on the problem dimension $d$, we suspect that this discrepancy is primarily due to the complicated analysis procedure; the conditions in Theorem \ref{theorem1} serve as sufficient but not necessary conditions for convergence, meaning that the $\mathcal{O}\big(d^{\frac{5}{2}}/m\big)$ rate may not be a theoretically tight bound.
-As demonstrated in the simulation section, Algorithm 1 converges faster than GT-$2d$ and achieves higher accuracy with the same number of samples.
-Deriving a tighter convergence result remains a topic for future work. \end{remark}
+We next provide some discussions on the query complexities of Algorithm 1 under different choices of~$p$.